victorTobi/victorTobi/README.md

 - 👋 Hi, I’m @victorTobi
-- 👀 I’m interested in you 👀
+- 👀 I’m interested in 👀
 - 🌱 I’m currently learning a lot
 - 💞️ I’m looking to collaborate on django projects
 - 📫 How to reach me victortobi157@gmail.com